AboutCodingBE/design-kata-automatic-sensor-update/README.md

 # Design Kata: Automated Sensor Updates
-This is a simple project intended as a practice design kata
+This is a simple project intended as a practice design kata The solution on this branch is a demonstration of a poorly designed solution.

 ## Problem:
 You are part of an IoT company shipping sensors to a vast amount of clients.
 These sensors, which are of type TS50X,